 Third Party Trust Icon Overlay Status

 If you access protected content with secure open/ close (In-Place Encryption), a file from an external Organization granting access to you as a Third Party Trust to their Organization, the resulting icon overlay state will remain yellow.
 This is a reminder that the information cannot be shared with your own peers - each must be granted permission by the original data owner.
-For more information, see Understanding Data Sharing.
+For more information, see the article, Protected Data Sharing for details.

-SSProtect offers a tremendous amount of capability, all aimed toward insuring sensitive data retains protection from unauthorized disclosure while at the same time minimizing its' impact to your daily use.
-Though this article points out numerous exceptions that may lead to some initial confusion, we have learned that the impact is fairly easy to manage and far exceeds the, "traditional" methods of file encryption - which cannot provide the type of continuous protection that is no longer optional (not to mention the integrate value of additional SSProtect component).
+SSProtect offers a tremendous amount of capability, all aimed toward making certain sensitive data retains protection from unauthorized disclosure while at the same time minimizing its' impact to your daily use.
+Though this article points out numerous exceptions that may lead to some initial confusion, we have learned that the impact is fairly easy to manage and far exceeds the, "traditional" methods of file encryption - which cannot provide the type of continuous protection that is no longer optional (not to mention the integrated value of additional SSProtect components).

-Though data breaches are impossible to prevent all the time, SSProtect is remarkably effective at minimizing the type of mass data exfiltration common with nation-state attackers and espionage dynamics.
-For more information, refer to our Document Index or send us an email, with any question(s), at email@example.com, and we'll do what we can to help address your needs.
+Though data breaches are impossible to prevent all the time, SSProtect is remarkably effective at minimizing the type of mass data exfiltration common with nation-state attackers and espionage dynamics while at the same time providing tools for Security teams to greatly increase Incident Response and Recovery activities - while also minimizing disruptions due to sabotage and/ or data loss (for example with :Recover).